DeepActionPotential/CrediMax/README.md

-# credimax — Credit Risk MLOps Project
+# credimax Project — Credit Risk MLOps Project

 This project implements a full MLOps workflow using:
 - FastAPI